Bajix/broccoli-live-reload/README.md

 - `exclude` *{Array}*

 Optional.
-If set, defines a set of [patterns](https://www.npmjs.com/package/minimatch) to match files against for tracking for exclusion.
+If set, defines a set of [patterns](https://www.npmjs.com/package/minimatch) to match files against for tracking exclusion.
+This does not affect your build itself, and can be used to speed up tracking or to otherwise prevent changes from forcing reloads.

 ```
 if (~process.argv.indexOf('--broccoli')) {
   app.use('/assets', require('broccoli-live-reload')({
     path: 'assets',
     exclude: [
-      '**/*.swf',
+      '**/*.swf', // Larger files are slower to track.
+This wouldn't matter unless your HD performance is slow, and there are many large files
       '**/*.png',
       '**/*.jpg'
     ]